-The Kirat Mundhum religion has its own rules, laws, bylaws, code of conduct and discipline.
-It is up to the following priests (Mangpas) to facilitate them.
+The Kirat Mundhum religion has its own rules, laws, bylaws, code of conduct, and discipline.
+It is up to the Shamans (Mangpas) to facilitate them.
 A Mangpa is a medium between the physical and the divine.

 Mangdowa performs worship rituals of one particular family lineage.
 Other than this, he helps pray for peace and harmony and strength from the ancestors.
 A Mangdowa has no teacher and are self learned.

-The Mangpas who have no teacher are always self learned.
-Many Mangpas claim to be disciples of the Ban Jhankri (forest dwelling Shaman).
+The Mangpas who have no masters are always self-learned.
+Many Mangpas claim to be disciples of the Ban Jhankri (forest-dwelling Shaman).
 Such Mangpas are known as Raahangmi, Suksangmi Mangpas.
 Such Mangpas use flowers even more than the Saarimangpas during their rituals.
 They bring Mamaang (female evil spirits) and Halla (male wandering spirits) onto the right path and help the people affected by such spirits.
 Thereafter, the Kirat Mundhum believes that people are freed from the adverse effect of such spirits.